sfeatherstone/HostPinger/README.md

 More unit test coverage would be good.<br>
 The host list could be saved as a property of the Activity.
 Currently the ViewModel prevents this from being apparent. <br> Using the Kotlin viewbinding for ViewHolders was fiddly.
 And required turning `experimental` on.
+The error handling could be improved.
+Better feedback.<br>
 The UI could use the help of a UX designer...<br>

 ### Third Party Libraries